openactive/OpenActive.NET/README.md

 To publish an OpenActive data feed (see this [video explainer](https://developer.openactive.io/publishing-data/data-feeds/how-a-data-feed-works)), OpenActive.NET provides a drop-in solution to render the feed pages.
 This also includes validation for the underlying feed query.

-Implementation requires implementing `ConvertToOpenActiveModel` to return an instance of e.g. `OpenActive.NET.ScheduledSession` or `OpenActive.NET.Event` as per the OpenActive.NET Model section below.

 ### Modified Timestamp and ID Ordering Strategy

-> `RpdePage(feedBaseUrl, afterTimestamp, afterId, items)`
+`RpdePage(feedBaseUrl, afterTimestamp, afterId, items)`

-Creates a new RPDE Page based on the RPDE Items provided using the [Modified Timestamp and ID Ordering Strategy](https://www.w3.org/2017/08/realtime-paged-data-exchange/#modified-timestamp-and-id), with the `afterTimestamp` and `afterId` parameters of the current query.
+Creates a new RPDE Page based on the RPDE Items provided using the [Modified Timestamp and ID Ordering Strategy](https://www.w3.org/2017/08/realtime-paged-data-exchange/#modified-timestamp-and-id), given the `afterTimestamp` and `afterId` parameters of the current query.
 Also validates that the items are in the correct order, throwing a `SerializationException` if this is not the case.

 ```C#
 var items = new List<RpdeItem>